zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

 Windows Notes
 -------------------
-The Domemaster3D v1.6 Alpha release for Windows has been compiled with Visual Studio 2012.
+The Domemaster3D v1.6 release for Windows has been compiled with Visual Studio 2012.
 If your system doesn't have the Visual Studio 2012 (VC++ 11.0) x64 Redistributable Package installed you can download it here: http://www.microsoft.com/en-us/download/details.aspx?id=30679